-Name of the Manual con 0.1 B No. of Meetings Name of the Member Category Position in the Committee Held Attended Mr. Kapil Kapoor Non-Executive Director Chairman 4 4 Ms. Bala C Deshpande Independent Director Member 4 3 Mr. Chintan Thakkar Whole-time Director & Chief Financial Officer Member 4 4
+Name of the Member Category No. of Meetings Name of the Member Category Position in the Committee on in the Committee Held Mr. Kapil Kapoor Non-Executive Director Chairman 4 4 Ms. Bala C Deshpande Independent Director Member 4 3 Mr. Chintan Thakkar Whole-time Director & Chief Financial Officer Member 4 4